 The Fall, trans.
 Justin O’Brien (1956)

 Jean-Baptiste Clamence speaks as a man who has fallen—not from grace, but from the illusion of moral certainty.
 Once a celebrated lawyer admired for his integrity, he now delivers a monologue in an Amsterdam bar to a silent stranger.
 Reflecting on the people he once claimed to love, he admits to betraying every one of them.
 What sounds like brutal honesty is central to his transformation: from someone who passed judgment to someone who now judges through confession.
-The Fall isn’t about a single moral failure—it’s about the slow exposure of a life built on self-deception.
+The Fall isn’t about a single moral failure but about the slow exposure of a life built on self-deception.

 Men are never convinced of your reasons, of your sincerity, of the seriousness of your sufferings, except by your death.